-To ensure we show respect and dignity in everything we do, we bring together a diverse team that introduces a wealth of experience, knowledge and understanding to our services.
+We have a diverse team with a wealth of experience, knowledge and understanding.
 This allows us to care for loved ones from many different cultures, including Chinese, South East Asian, Indian, Pacific Islander, European and many others.
 The multicultural heritage of our team also means we can often facilitate services in multiple languages or offer translation assistance throughout the planning process.

 Having our own beautiful chapels and facilities gives us the flexibility to design our services around our clients' unique religious beliefs and cultural practices.
-The live streaming capabilities of these sites also allow family and friends from across the globe to come together, even when they can't be together in person.
+Live-streaming also allows family and friends from across the globe to come together, even when they can't be together in person.

 To help our community say goodbye in a place that reflects the wishes and beliefs of their loved one, Purslowe & Chipper Funerals can also arrange for the deceased to be moved interstate or overseas to be laid to rest.
 We work closely with a vast network of funeral directors around the globe to ensure a streamlined and stress-free process for everyone involved.

-Our strong connections with local Catholic parishes and clergy have helped the Purslowe & Chipper Funerals team conduct funeral services that reflect the culture and beliefs of Catholic families across Australia.
+Our strong connections with local Catholic parishes and clergy mean we can conduct funeral services that reflect the culture and beliefs of Catholic families across Australia.